apache/flink/docs/concepts/programming-model.md

 {% top %}

-## Checkpoints for Fault Tolerance

-Flink implements fault tolerance using a combination of **stream replay** and **checkpointing**.
-A checkpoint is related to a specific point in each of the input streams along with the corresponding state for each of the operators.
-A streaming dataflow can be resumed from a checkpoint while maintaining consistency *(exactly-once processing semantics)* by restoring the state of the operators and replaying the events from the point of the checkpoint.

-The checkpoint interval is a means of trading off the overhead of fault tolerance during execution with the recovery time (the number of events that need to be replayed).

-The description of the [fault tolerance internals]({{ site.baseurl }}/internals/stream_checkpointing.html) provides more information about how Flink manages checkpoints and related topics.
-Details about enabling and configuring checkpointing are in the [checkpointing API docs](../dev/stream/state/checkpointing.html).

-{% top %}

 ## Batch on Streaming

 Flink executes [batch programs](../dev/batch/index.html) as a special case of streaming programs, where the streams are bounded (finite number of elements).